Skip to content

 }

-The data object is copied directly from the API response by application code; commentary is the only LLM-generated field.
-Downstream consumers know which fields to trust unconditionally.
+Application code copies the data object straight from the API response, and commentary is the only LLM-generated field.
+Downstream consumers know which fields to trust without question.

 Layer schema validation with other defenses: